LuisSalvadorNeo4j/fraud-detection-training/queries/queries.md

 ![Monopartite data model](../assets/images/monopartite_data_model.png)

-### clean database
+### inserting sample data

-The following queries cleans the database.
-It should be run in order to work from a blank page.
+Let's run this script.
+It creates 4 accounts and 8 transactions between them from a blank database.

 ```cypher
 // WARNING : this erases your data